OSGeo/PROJ/docs/source/operations/pipeline.rst

 Will result in an error.

-**2. Pipelines can only be nested if the nested pipeline is defined in an init-file.**
+**2. Pipelines can only be nested if the nested pipeline is defined in an init file.**

 ::